vorSherer/code-201-prework/prework/ubuntu/1_terminal.md

 Setup for Ubuntu
 ----------------

-This guide will help you setup a software development environment on <a href="http://releases.ubuntu.com/14.04/" target="_blank">Ubuntu 14.04 Trusty Tahr</a>.
+This guide will help you setup a software development environment on <a href="http://releases.ubuntu.com/16.04/" target="_blank">Ubuntu 16.04 Xenial Xerus</a>.
 By the end, your computer will be configured with the same state-of-the-art tools used by professional software developers.

 This guide is mostly compatible with older versions of Ubuntu.
 So follow along as best you can while Googling any problems you come across.